 We continue to explore alternative Lower Mantle compositions – pyroxenite, enstatite, chondritic, etc. – through experiments, semi-empirical thermodynamic modeling and normal mode comparison.
-This effort is currently being funded by a CAREER grant awarded by the National Science Foundation.
+This effort was funded by a CAREER grant awarded by the National Science Foundation.

 - Planetary Diversity within and outside of the solar system.
 With the evergrowing list of exoplanets–planets found outside of the Solar System–understanding what these planets are composed of, how they formed and evolved, is a new frontier.
 We have recently proposed the possibility of a carbon-rich (“diamond”) exoplanet 55 Cancri e.
 See CV for reprints.